 Happy snowy Sunday, my friends!
 Yup – as I type this, I’m watching a beautiful snow fall this morning right outside of my family room windows.
 I know many of you will disagree, but this southern girl likes her some snow!
+I’m are concentrating on all things Valentine’s Day.

 I don’t know about you, but I don’t go all out when it comes to decorating for Valentine’s Day.
 I mean, I’m still recovering from the excesses of Christmas.
 But, I do like to add simple touches here and there.
 I usually wind up doing a small craft that I can tuck in somewhere, and this year I wanted to add a Valentine’s wreath to my small supply of decorations.